rtazaki1205/opacfractal/README.md

 # How to use it?

-There are two examples of calling routines: `call.f90` and `call2.f90`, where the former produces an output file (`out_smat.dat`) containing scattering elements at a single wavelength and the latter produces an output file (`out_opc.dat`) containing wavelength dependent opacities.
+There are three examples of calling routines: `call.f90`, `call2.f90`, and `call3.f90`, where the former produces an output file (`out_smat.dat`) containing scattering elements at a single wavelength and the latter produces an output file (`out_opc.dat`) containing wavelength dependent opacities.
 The user needs to edit `Makefile` to opt one of them.

 In `call.f90` or `call2.f90`, the user needs specify following input parameters: